 - Heart defects

-Deciding Buying Home Near Power Lines
+Deciding Buying Home Next To Power Lines

-Home buyers who fall in love with a property that is next to power lines, do your research prior to pulling the trigger.
-Remember to take into consideration on the resale value.
+Homebuyers who fall in love with a property that is next to power lines, do your research prior to pulling the trigger.
+Remember to take into consideration the resale value.
 Take into account that the market time to sell your home may be much longer than normal.
 Plan on taking a 20% reduction or more than the market value when selling.
 However, if you get a deal on the home purchase, then the discount on the sale of the home is already factored in.
 Contact the utility company in charge of the power lines.
 See if you can talk to a representative about scheduling an on-site EMF reading.
-The EMF levels may be minor where it may not need to be a concern.
+The EMF levels may be minor where they may not need to be a concern.
 Speak with neighbors next to the subject property and see what type of research they did and what the results are.